In every Oregon estuary, some crab can be found.

 Time of year: Fall is typically the best time to crab.
 Beginning in September, crabs will tend to be more “filled out”, meaning there is a higher percentage of quality meat.
 This is detected by the condition of the shell.
 Hard shelled crabs will contain 20-30% meat by weight, compared to soft shelled crabs which can be as low as 12%.
 At times after heavy rainfall and resulting freshets, crab tend to be less abundant in the bays.

-Time of day: “Slack tides” (the times of peak high or low tide) are the best times to crab.
-At slack tides, the most number of crabs are walking around foraging, since they are not getting pushed around by tidal exchange.
+Time of day: “Slack water” (the times of peak high or low tide) are the best times to crab.
+At slack water, the highest number of crab are walking around foraging, since they are less affected by tidal currents.